-- Development Needs to Pay Its Own Way.The City of Fresno will not subsidize new development.
-Development projects will pay their fair share for public facilities and services using developer-constructed improvements, development impact fees (DIFs), community facilities districts (CFDs), or other funding and financing mechanisms. - Investment and Development.
+- Development Needs to Pay Its Own Way.
+The City of Fresno will not subsidize new development.
+Development projects will pay their fair share for public facilities and services using developer-constructed improvements, development impact fees (DIFs), community facilities districts (CFDs), or other funding and financing mechanisms. - The Purpose of the Specific Plan is to Attract Investment and Development.
 The community wants new investment and new development: attractive neighborhoods, vibrant commercial districts, and a pleasant and appealing public realm.
 Development standards, DIFs, and other requirements should not be so onerous as to inhibit or discourage the new development that the community desires. - Public Facility and Infrastructure Improvements are Needed in Existing Neighborhoods.
 The Plan should provide ways to improve the public facilities and infrastructure in existing neighborhoods and commercial areas to a similar quality as will be required for new neighborhoods and commercial areas.
 However, it is recognized that there are funding constraints and improvements to existing neighborhoods and commercial areas may take time. - Implementation Should be Coordinated with the Annual Budget Process.
 To avoid being the proverbial plan on a shelf, implementation must be coordinated with the City's annual budget process.
 The implementation framework should be laid out by fiscal year to ensure that individual implementation actions can be programed into departmental work programs and that adequate funding can be budgeted each year.

 - Infill Development Projects Are Important to Catalyze Buildout of the Specific Plan.
 The City should incentivize initial infill development projects to prove the market demand for infill projects in the plan area.
 Incentives could include fee waivers, support for grant applications, and shifting of some costs to assessment districts. - Programs and Services are as Important to the Vision as Streets and Buildings.
 The implementation plan should include necessary programs and services, not just capital investments for facilities and infrastructure. - Ongoing Operations and Maintenance is as Important as Constructing Improvements.
-The Plan needs to provide a mechanism to pay for ongoing operations and maintenance for new or improved public facilities and services. - the Use of Eminent Domain.
+The Plan needs to provide a mechanism to pay for ongoing operations and maintenance for new or improved public facilities and services. - Development of the Plan Does Not Require the Use of Eminent Domain.
 The Plan does not contemplate the broad-spread use of eminent domain as an implementation tool as there is an abundant amount of vacant land to accommodate proposed new uses.
 Generally, street widenings and site acquisitions for uses such as schools can be accomplished through cooperative property acquisition where the property owner is paid fair market value.
 Eminent domain is only used as a last resort in situations where no agreement can be made.
+However sometimes eminent domain maybe used as a last resort to widen a street or acquire a school site, for example, in which noagreement can be made.